Hausner ratio

 where $\rho_B$ is the freely settled bulk density of the powder, and $\rho_T$ is the tapped bulk density of the powder.
 The Hausner ratio is not an absolute property of a material; its value can vary depending on the methodology used to determine it.

 The Hausner ratio is used in a wide variety of industries as an indication of the flowability of a powder.
 A Hausner ratio greater than 1.25 - 1.4 is considered to be an indication of poor flowability.
 The Hausner ratio (H) is related to the Carr index (C), another indication of flowability, by the formula $H=100/(100-C)$.
-Both the Hausner ratio and the Carr index are sometimes criticized, despite their relationships to flowability being established empirically, as not having a strong theoretical basis.
-Use of these measures persists, however, because the equipment required to perform the analysis is relatively cheap and the technique is easy to learn.